ccoff/ccoff.github.io/content/2021-06-02_rtlsdr-wx-sats.md

 So many satellites, so little time...

-[**UPDATE**: See my May 2023 post ["Chasing weather satellites: the sequel"](https://ccoff.github.io/chasing-weather-satellites-sequel) for further adventures with weather satellites.]
+[**UPDATE**: Also check out my May 2023 post ["Chasing weather satellites: the sequel"](https://ccoff.github.io/chasing-weather-satellites-sequel) for further satellite adventures.]